-Always buy the produce in their peak harvesting seasons like pick apples, berries, pumpkins in their harvesting season from the farmer’s market and freeze them in advance before they go bad.
+Always buy the produce in their peak harvesting seasons like pick apples, berries, and pumpkins in their harvesting season from the farmer’s market, and freeze them in advance before they go bad.

 Do you tend to shop in your favorite stores every month?
 We do.
 We always shop at Aldi every other week and then at Wholesale Shop once a month or sometimes once a quarter.
 On days, we are not in the mood to travel far (the nearest Aldi is still 20 minutes away from us), we shop at our nearby farmer’s market.

 So, I signed up for their sales notifications.
 I get their weekly sales notifications in email.
 I always mark these emails and tuck them into the grocery shopping folder.
 It comes in handy while planning out the meals for the month and then shopping for those meals.